jasset75/apollo/docs/index.md

 >Updated Source at:
 >[Apiary Documentation](https://apollo20.docs.apiary.io)
-> NOTE: The data for examples and test are based on [Spark-Cassandra Notes repository](https://jasset75.github.io/Spark-Cassandra-Notes/).
+>NOTE: The data for examples and test are based on [Spark-Cassandra Notes repository](https://jasset75.github.io/Spark-Cassandra-Notes/).

 ## Useful tools

 ### Apiari.io

 It is oriented to describe and test REST APIs.
 Supports Swagger and API Blueprint formats, as well as automation.
 Integrates with Dredd, which is a framework for validating API description document against backend implementation of the API.

+Apiary uses mainly two API description languages API Blueprint and Swagger.

+I've used API Blueprint and Dredd for automatic test.

+### Dredd

+Is an language-agnostic test API Framework.
+It integrates with continuous delivery

 ### Insomnia